techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ## How it was done

-First, there were two rounds of Zoom meetings and presenting information.
+First, there were two rounds of Zoom meetings where information was shared.

 The members of the Hitachi Energy Team explained what it is like to be a Technical Writer and why this role requires specialized expertise.
 Concise and